AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - **Input Validation and Sanitization **:
 	- Have to do it on the server side.
 	- Where possible, make a list / use a regex and define what's allowed, and reject everything else.
-- Authorization / Authentication: Use RBAC
+- Authorization / Authentication: Use RBAC, and figure out how you're going to define roles during requirements.
+- Parameterized Queries = stored procedures.
+Use them because they don't allow SQL injection.
+- URL Parameters: Don't put any variables in the URL that are too important.
+Don't use IDs that can be incremented to find someone else's info.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?